Jesus Youth Mission | Kentucky, US

 Jesus Youth Mission Continues to Bring Hope to Harlan County, Kentucky

-The Jesus Youth Mission team first began exploring Kentucky in 2019, but it was in the post-COVID years that mission groups started visiting the region consistently.
-Under the guidance of Bishop John Stowe of the Diocese of Lexington, the mission is focused on three parishes in Harlan County, where Fr.
-Terrence De Silva has warmly welcomed and supported the team’s efforts.
-These visits have enabled the organization of numerous weekend missions and extended mission trips, strengthening ties with the local community.
+The Jesus Youth Mission team first set foot in Kentucky in 2019, but it was in the years following COVID that their presence became a consistent and growing mission.
+With the blessing of Bishop John Stowe of the Diocese of Lexington, the team has been serving three parishes in Harlan County, where Fr.
+Terrence De Silva has warmly welcomed and supported their efforts.
+Through weekend missions and extended mission trips, these visits have not only deepened relationships but also brought faith, hope, and renewal to the local community.

 A Region in Need of Healing and Renewal

-Once a thriving coal-mining hub, Harlan County has faced economic decline, making it one of the poorest counties in the U.S. With two-thirds of its population having migrated, those who remain face significant financial hardships, addiction, violence, and family breakdowns, leaving many children in foster care.
-Acknowledging these challenges, prayer has become a central part of every mission trip, with missionaries spending dedicated time in Eucharistic Adoration, interceding for the people and the region.
+Once a thriving center of coal mining, Harlan County has endured years of economic decline, making it one of the poorest regions in the U.S. With nearly two-thirds of its population having migrated, those who remain face deep financial struggles, addiction, violence, and fractured family structures — leaving many children in foster care.
+Recognizing these hardships, prayer has become the heartbeat of every mission trip.
+Missionaries dedicate time to Eucharistic Adoration, lifting up the people and the region in intercession, trusting in God’s grace to bring healing and renewal.

 From Humble Beginnings to a Growing Mission

-The mission began with families from nearby areas visiting Harlan to pray and engage in service projects.
-Volunteers assisted at a local food pantry, supported parish outreach programs, and built friendships with struggling families.
-Through shared meals and prayer gatherings, the team fostered a sense of trust and community.
-Other key initiatives include assisting Fr.
-Terrence with First Communion and Confirmation programs, spreading Christmas joy through caroling, and organizing fellowship meals.
+The mission began with families from nearby areas coming to Harlan, bringing not just their presence but their prayers and hearts for service.
+Volunteers extended a helping hand at a local food pantry, supported parish outreach programmes, and built genuine friendships with families facing hardships.
+Through shared meals and heartfelt prayer gatherings, they nurtured a sense of trust and belonging within the community.
+Other meaningful initiatives include assisting Fr.
+Terrence with First Communion and Confirmation programmes, spreading Christmas joy through caroling, and organizing fellowship meals — each act of love reflecting Christ’s compassion and hope

 Expanding Outreach with Young Adults and Families

-As the mission expanded, young adults and teens began embarking on extended trips of 7-10 days.
-College students join during spring break, while families participate during Holy Week, immersing themselves in prayer, liturgies, and community service.
+As the mission grew, young adults and teens began embarking on extended journeys of 7-10 days, embracing a deeper call to serve.
+College students dedicate their spring break to mission work, while families come together during Holy Week, immersing themselves in prayer, liturgies, and acts of service.
 Activities range from visiting families, hosting preschool programs, and leading confirmation retreats to organizing fellowship dinners and service projects.

 May the Lord bless this mission and all those it serves!
 Please get the photos here : http://youtube.com/post/UgkxTVc3-_D_0woFyBzsHF8QAONCecj_idkK?si=lVXxXVh6pcg9tav-